Raman-Raje/spokenTowritten/README.md

     Double standards jokes are not tolerated here.
     My weight is 54 kg.
 I live 16 kilometers away from my office.
 ```
+Observe, kilometers didn't got abbravated as only weights dictionary was passed.

 ## Features Implemented:
 * Converted numerical words to digits.